pfink/openhab2-flicbutton/README.md

 ## License

-The source code within this repository is released under Eclipse Publice License 1.0.
+The source code within this repository is released under Eclipse Publice License 2.0 with GPL 3.0 (including classpath exception 2.0) as a secondary license.
 Please be aware that the binary (.jar) releases may also contain software by other vendors which is not EPL-licensed.